Q-fid: Quantum Circuit Fidelity Improvement with LSTM Networks: Results Discussion

 \subsection{Transpilation Optimizations}

-Figure \ref{5b_layout} shows the same four sample circuits mentioned in section \ref{5a} running on \textit{ibmq\_montreal}.
-In this experiment, the transpiler optimization is on and the physical qubit layouts are no longer fixed.
-Since \textit{ibmq\_montreal} is a 27-qubit processor, a circuit only using 4 physical qubits can have many available layout options depending on the number of CNOT gates it contains.
-For example, the \texttt{hs4\_n4} circuit has a depth of 34 and 13 CNOT gates, and it has a total of 2,728 different layouts shown on the x-axis, ranked from the highest fidelity layout to the lowest fidelity layout.
+Fig. \ref{5b_layout} shows Q-fid's ability to correctly find high-fidelity transpilation layouts on \textit{ibmq\_montreal}.
+Since \textit{ibmq\_montreal} is a 27-qubit processor, a circuit only using 4 physical qubits can have many layout options depending on different transpilations.
+For example, the \texttt{hs4\_n4} circuit has a depth of 34 and 13 CNOT gates, and it has a total of 2,728 different layouts shown on the x-axis, ranked from the highest fidelity layout to the lowest fidelity layout. \texttt{mapomatic} relies on the latest hardware calibration data to calculate the fidelity, and uses the relative fidelity differences to find the high-fidelity layouts.
+In comparison, Q-fid achieves similar performance without explicit hardware calibration data input, and gives better absolute fidelity prediction value so the user has more potentially good layouts to pick from.
+Additionally, from the full result in Fig. S2, it shows that \texttt{mapomatic}’s prediction is not sensitive to the layout variance of the deep and complex circuits, which makes it a less preferable metric for training neural networks.

-Q-fid accurately tracks the fidelity of different layouts for all 25 test circuits, with the number of CNOT gates in the circuits ranging from 1 to 1,419.
-Considering the predicted fidelities for all the layouts, Q-fid achieves an average RMSE of \(0.0459\), which is \(5.95\times \) (up to \(14.9\times\)) better than \texttt{mapomatic}.
-When looking at only the top 10\% of layouts, Q-fid achieves an average RMSE of \(0.0252\), which is \(12.3\times\) (up to \(32.8\times\)) better than \texttt{mapomatic}.

-An important difference should be addressed for this experiment compared with the previous experiment in section \ref{5a}: In the previous experiment, the circuits are executed on fixed physical layouts, so the objective is to test if Q-fid can learn the effects of \textbf{different quantum gates} when they are applied to the \textbf{same physical qubits}.
-However, in this experiment, the same circuits are placed and executed with different layouts, so the new objective here is to test if Q-fid can learn the effects when the \textbf{same quantum gates} are placed on \textbf{different physical qubits}.
+In section \ref{5a}, the circuits are executed on fixed physical layouts, so the objective is to test if Q-fid can learn the effects of different quantum gates when they are applied to the same physical qubits.
+However, in this experiment, the same circuits are executed with different layouts, so the new objective here is to test if Q-fid can learn the noise characteristics when the same quantum gates are placed on different physical qubits.